abdulrfarag/regex-/Develop/gist-template.md

 on matching '|' this character means or operator so if we're looking for anything between (1-3) we cound use (1|2|3)

-### Flags

-no match

-### Character Escapes

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)